Ranch Life Learning

 The National Ranching Heritage Center is proud to partner with author John R. Erickson in a three-book Ranch Life Learning series that explains ranch life to children through the humorous voice of Hank the Cowdog.
 These books are written to engage students in learning about ranching and to serve as a resource book for science and social studies classes.

 The first book, Ranching and Livestock, was released Oct.
 18, 2016.
 The second book, Cowboys and Horses, was released Sept.
-26. The third book will be released in the Fall of 2018.
-More information coming soon!
+26. The third book, Ranch Wildlife, will be released in the Fall of 2018.

-Book 1 of the series can be purchased for $6.99 at Cogdell's General Store inside the NRHC, or you can order from Maverick Books here.
+Books 1 and 2 of the series can be purchased for $6.99 at Cogdell's General Store inside the NRHC, or you can order from Maverick Books here.
 Both books are also available on Amazon.

-A generous gift from George Clay and another from an anonymous donor, provided for publication of this first book and donation of the book to area students.
+A generous gifts, one from George Clay and another from an anonymous donor, provided for publication of the first book and donation of the book to area students.
 A portion of the proceeds from the sale of the book will be donated to the NRHC.
-For more information, call 806-742-0498.

 The National Ranching Heritage Center and Region 17 Education Service Center will host two Ranch Life Workshops for educators during the 2017-2018 school year.